bitrix24/b24restdocs/api-reference/chat-bots/commands/imbot-command-unregister.md

-# Remove the command imbot.command.unregister
+# Remove the imbot.command.unregister Team

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - edits needed for writing standards
 - parameter types are not specified
-- parameter requirements are not indicated
+- required parameters are not indicated
 - not all parameters have examples in the table
 - examples are missing
-- success response is absent
+- response in case of success is missing
-- error response is absent
+- response in case of error is missing
 - links to pages that have not yet been created are not specified

 {% endnote %}